Configuring Service Chaining with Security Groups

 When the active endpoint recovers, traffic that was being redirected to it, prior to its failure, will be restored to it.
 This behavior is unavoidable, and the traffic sessions may be required to get reestablished through the restored, stateful service endpoint.

 Hot-standby endpoints may be configured with weights.
-On failure of a weighted active endpoint inside an ePBR service with weighted hot-standby endpoints, traffic is first redirected to a weighted hot-standby endpoint with equal or higher weight than the failed active endpoint.
+On failure of a weighted active endpoint inside an ePBR service function with weighted hot-standby endpoints, traffic is first redirected to a weighted hot-standby endpoint with equal or higher weight than the failed active endpoint.
 See figure 3 for a N+M redundancy arrangement.

 Figure 3.
 N+M Redundancy